Five Concerns of a Third-Year Online Writer

 The part of my writing I find the most rewarding is when people . . . tell me how his or her life has been changed by my books. - Sidney Sheldon

 "Lord, . . . make me . . . the pen within your hand." - Van Trapp

 It is amazing that the words I write may be the words someone reads first on rising in the morning or last before going to bed at night.
 My words can influence someone’s dream, decision or direction.
 Such is the power that writers hold in their pens.

 There is a comment on my article, The Perfect Gift to Say ‘I Love You’ which gives me joy about this kind of power.
 It was contributed by a young man writing about his fiancée.
-(I hope that some writers have gained similar satisfaction from my comments.)
+I try to encourage other writers with similar comments.